CHiME9-ECHI/CHiME9-ECHI-private/README.md

 ## About the Challenge

 **CHiME-9 Task 2: Enhancing Conversations for Hearing Impairment (ECHI)** addresses the task of trying to separate conversations between known participants from noisy cafeteria-like backgrounds with low latency processing.
-Solutions to this problem would benefit huge numbers of people with mild hearing loss.
+Solutions to this problem would benefit [huge numbers](https://rnid.org.uk/get-involved/research-and-policy/facts-and-figures/prevalence-of-deafness-and-hearing-loss/) of people with mild hearing loss.

 ![concept](images/echi_concept.png)

 ### Key Challenge Features

--- **Natural conversation** each of over 30 minutes with up to four persons; 49 sessions and 196 accent-diverse speakers.
+- **Natural conversation** each of over 30 minutes with up to four persons; 49 sessions and 196 accent-diverse speakers.
--- **High degree of overlap** both within the conversation and with distractor talkers.
+- **High degree of overlap** both within the conversation and with distractor talkers.
--- **Noisy background** simulating cafeteria-like environments with varying loudness.
+- **Noisy background** simulating cafeteria-like environments with varying loudness.
--- **Hearing aid audio** with 4-channel input worn by a participant; **Aria glasses audio** with 7-channel input.
+- **Hearing aid audio** with 4-channel input worn by a participant; **Aria glasses audio** with 7-channel input.
--- **Headtracking** for all conversation participants.
+- **Headtracking** for all conversation participants.

 ### Evaluation Metrics